 That's why Rowland Hall is so great.
 We can have experiences like this that not a lot of other schools are able to offer.—Sophie DuBois, sophomore

 In addition to dovetailing with our Strategic Plan, the rise of aviation at Rowland Hall coincides with a national pilot shortage.
-To curtail that shortage, the industry could encourage more women to join the field, since they comprise just 5% of pilots.
+To curtail that shortage, the industry could encourage more women to join the field, since they comprise just 5 percent of pilots.
 Westminster is doing a bit better: there, the percentage of women in the aviation program is about thrice that, according to Aviation Admissions Counselor Stacie Whitford, one of Bill's main Westminster liaisons.
 The retired Navy commander is doing his part to close the gender gap—Sophie said he recruited plenty of girls for her Middle School classes.
 The teacher hopes to continue building on our school's partnership with Westminster, and sending them aviation students, especially young women.